 The marinade is key in this recipe, so bear in mind that you will need at least 3 hours to let the chicken marinate in the refrigerator.
 You might even want to do this overnight.

 If you don’t have an outdoor grill, then you can easily use the grill feature on your oven.
-However if you are using a BBQ grill, remember to oil your grill grates before igniting or heating up the grill.
+However if you are using a BBQ grill, remember to oil your grates before igniting or heating it up.

 Grilled Honey Lime Chicken with Pineapple Salsa